GSA/piv-guides/pages/template-2.md

 {% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing_ page!" content="The _Contributing_ page provides terms and conditions and other important instructions." %}

 After reviewing the **Contributing** page, please read through the entire **Contributor's Template** before beginning.
-To go to a specific major section, click on one of these links:
+To go to a specific major section, click a link below:

   * [**Selecting a Topic for Your Guide**](#selecting-a-topic-for-your-guide)
   * [**Using GitHub**](#Using-Github)